UCL-RITS/UsefulModuleFunctions/README.md

     modulefunctions::isMember $group

+* `getCluster`

+Get the name of the current cluster, assuming it is one we know about.

+    modulefunctions::getCluster

+* `isCluster`

+Check if the name of the current cluster matches the given string.
+Not case sensitive.

+    if [modulefunctions::isCluster $name] {
+        # do stuff
+    }

 * `isModuleLoad`

 Check if the user is loading the module.
 Otherwise the function will be carried out on module unload as well.